FKnottenbelt/LS_120/120/notes.md

     end
   end
   ```
-8 - repeat step 6 and 7
+8 - repeat step 6 and 7 and somewhere in there run rubocop
+    and refactor some more.